Quebec - Data Protection Overview

 - by reason of the urgency of a situation that threatens the life, health, or safety of the person concerned; or

-Please see sections 5.3 and 5.4 above, illustrating some instances where public interest may constitute a legal basis.
+Please see sections on legal obligations and interests of the data subject above, illustrating some instances where public interest may constitute a legal basis.

 A number of these cases are mentioned above.